ObviusOwl/check_apt_updates/docs/usage.md

                         Override package manager detection.
 Use with care!
   -J LOAD_JSON, --load-json LOAD_JSON
-                        Load updates form JSON file dumped with 'list --json'
+                        Load updates form JSON file dumped with 'list --json' -i [PKG [PKG ...]], --important [PKG [PKG ...]]
+                        List of package names which are considered important.
+                        Supports globbing.
+  -I FILE, --important-list FILE
+                        Path to a file containing package names (one per line) to be considered important.
+See also --important
 ```

 ## list subcommand